phalcon-orphanage/docs/en/db-migrations.md

 Migrations will be executed from oldest to newest.

-> **NOTE**: In case when one of past migrations wasn't executed and was introduced, after next run it executes without any problem.
+> **NOTE**: Whenever migrations are run, the application scans all available migrations and their status irrespective of their "age".
+If one or more were not executed in a previous run, they will be executed in the next run.
 {: .alert .alert-info }